 Australian Medicines Handbook generously support the ANZAHPE Pre-Registration and Post-Graduate Student Prizes.
 Click here to read more about Australian Medicines Handbook's support of ANZAHPE.

-Applicants are invited to submit a description of an artefact they have produced or an activity they have undertaken pertaining to the education and training of health and social care professionalsPrize recipients are invited to present their work at the ANZAHPE conference and may be eligible for financial assistance towards conference attendance
+Applicants are invited to submit an extended abstract description about an artefact they have produced or an activity they have undertaken pertaining to the education and training of health and social care professionals.Prize recipients are invited to present their work at the ANZAHPE conference and may be eligible for financial assistance towards conference attendance.

 The procedures are the same for all categories of student prize awards.
 An appropriate notice calling for applications will be placed in the Bulletin, on the ANZAHPE website and via e-mail to the Membership.
-Applications must be received by 28 February, 2021 and prizes will be awarded at the ANZAHPE Festival;.
+Applications must be received by 31 January, 2023 and prizes will be announced at the ANZAHPE Festival;.
 The ANZAHPE Committee of Management (CoM) shall establish a Selection Panel to consider the applications from the prize categories and make recommendations for their award.

 Prizes have traditionally been awarded at the ANZAHPE Annual Conference.